 Through the Roboflow user interface, we started with a set of 1,000 synthetic images to train a YOLOv8 model, chosen for its object detection speed.
-This was just a starting point to see how the model performs with this data set.
-Given that the model training is an iterative process, it is good practice to start small and build on improving the size and the diversity of the data set with each iteration.
+This was just a starting point to see how the model performed with this data set.
+Given that the model training is an iterative process, it is good practice to start small and build on improving the size and diversity of the data set with each iteration.

 - Long scratches were not detected well

 - Reflective edges were captured

 - Scratches on the workshop floor were also included

 Here are some possible remediation steps to address each of these issues:

 - Adjusting extension parameters to include longer scratches